What Is OCR Invoice Processing for Small Businesses?

 What Is OCR Invoice Processing?

 OCR invoice processing uses Optical Character Recognition (OCR) to automatically read invoices and extract their data into a digital system.
+Modern automated invoice management software combines OCR with intelligent workflows to handle the entire invoice lifecycle.

 Instead of typing invoice details by hand, OCR software: